 Your wedding invitation is more than just a pretty card in an envelope.
-Even the simplest of designs include a few extra pieces (namely an RSVP card and envelope) before you even start adding on things like envelope liners and belly bands.
-Especially for couples having a destination wedding, the sheer volume of information often requires an additional card, called an invitation insert or information card.
+Even the simplest of designs include a few extra pieces (namely an RSVP card and envelope) before you start adding on things like envelope liners and belly bands.
+Especially for couples having a destination wedding, the sheer volume of information often requires an additional card called an invitation insert or information card.
 The main invitation itself should list your names, your wedding date, the location, the start time, and the dress code.
 If you want to share anything more and elaborate, that's where the inserts come in.

 What Is an Invitation Insert?

 An invitation insert is an extra card used to share extra information with your wedding guests without crowding the main invitation with logistics.
 Each insert pertains to a different type of information and the number of inserts to include depends on the necessary details to be shared.